fantasmoio/Fantasmo-iOS-SDK/README.md

     key: FM_GPS_LAT_LONG
     value: 25.762586765198417,-80.19404801110545

-For _internal development_ testing and demo builds, the API server URL can be specified in the Info.plist.
+For _Fantasmo internal development_ testing and demo builds, the API server URL can be specified in the Info.plist.
 It should _not_ include the URI scheme.

     key: FM_API_BASE_URL
     value: 192:168:0:1:8090/v1/image.localize